 You don’t have to drink to have fun with your friends.
 For alcohol addicts, I know that sounds like a strange concept, but it’s true.
 I regularly tell clients about different fun alcohol-free social activities.
-Check out some of these fun social activities that don’t involve alcohol.
+Check out some of these fun sober activities that don’t involve alcohol.

 1. Walk the Neighborhood

 Meet a friend or gather your family for a daily walks around your home’s development or local park.
 Talk about the best and worst parts of your day, share dreams for the future or discuss current events as you ask open ended questions , deepen your relationships and interact with your neighbors.